ondat/documentation/docs/install/Advanced/_index.md

 ## Overview

-The guides below are recommended for users who are experiened in deploying infrastructure and applications in constrained environments and following [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) princples.
+The guides below are recommended for users who are experiened in deploying infrastructure and applications in constrained environments and following [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) principles.